talenon/hierarchical-nn/README.md

-# hierarchical-nn

-## Official code for Leveraging the class hierarchy in deep learning, under review at AISTATS2023
+# Official code for the paper "Leveraging the class hierarchy in deep learning", under review at AISTATS2023

 ### This is preliminary anonymous directory.
 The code will be improved and moved to a public directory under acceptance.
 A notebook will be also published for running Linear Discriminant Analysis on representations.